dbpiper/test-kit/README.md

 - withPatch(patch): merge-in static preloaded state
 - withProviders(providers): add more wrapper providers for this kit
 - renderWithState(ui): wraps `ui` with `Provider` and extra providers
+- renderWithStableStore(ui): like renderWithState, but keeps a single persistent store across rerenders
+- rerenderWithStableStore(rerender, ui): convenience to rerender with the same persistent store
 - stubState(path, value) or stubState({ nested: patches })

 Example: